brunetton/kodi_systemd/README.md

-Systemd service for Kodi.
+Systemd service for Kodi for non graphical environments (typically Raspberry Pi mini computer).

+## Features

-- start at boot
+- start Kodi at boot
 - restart in case of crashes

 ## Install